hacrex/OpsSentinel/Documentation.md

 - **Advanced Integrations:** Upcoming support for GitLab CI, Bitbucket Pipelines, and Jira.
 - **Automated Remediation:** 1-Click workflow re-runs and LLM-powered root cause summarization.
 - **Enterprise Features:** Role-Based Access Control (RBAC) and SSO/SAML integration.

+---

+## Contributing

+We are always looking for contributors!
+Please see our [Contributing Guide](CONTRIBUTING.md) for details on how to get started.